This Keyboard was giving to Dungeon Studios as payment for

 on Dungeon Studios part but then again EBays not the best

-were alot of amps that looked like they were hot.
+were a lot of amps that looked like they were hot.
 For

 example some one had 12inch rockford fosgate speakers for